 8.1 Instrument Set-up Protocol 2.
-Thoroughly clean the work area and the Pouch Loading Station with freshly prepared 10% bleach followed by a 70% ethanol rinse.
+Thoroughly clean the work area and the Pouch Loading Station with freshly prepared 10% bleach followed by a water rinse.
+The water rinse is then followed by wiping with 70% ethanol.
 Obtain the following required materials and place in the clean hood: BIOFIRE GI Panel pouch Sample Buffer ampoule Hydration Injection Vial (blue cap) Sample Injection Vial (red cap) Transfer Pipette 3.
 Place a blue-capped Hydration Injection Vial in the blue well of the Pouch Loading Station.
 4. Place a red-capped Sample Injection Vial in the red well of the Pouch Loading Station.
 5. Obtain patient sample and place into hood.
-6. Remove the BIOFIRE GI Panel pouch from its vacuum-sealed package by tearing or cutting the notched outer packaging and opening the protective canister.
+6. Remove the BIOFIRF A Panel pouch from its vacuum-sealed package by tearing or cutting the notched outer pickaging and opening the protective canister.
 NOTE: If the vacuum seal of the pouch is not intact, the pouch may still be used.
-Attempt to hydrate the pouch using the steps in the Hydrate Pouch section.
-If hydration is successful, continue with the run.
-If hydration fails, discard the pouch, and use a new pouch to test the sample.
-7. Slide the pouch into the Pouch Loading Station so that the red and blue labels on the pouch align with the red and blue arrows on the Pouch Loading Station.

-8.2 Hydrate Pouch 1.
+Attempt to nyarate the pouch using the tups in the Hydrate Pouch section.
+If hydration is successful continue with the run of hydration fails discard the pouch and use a new pouch to test the sample.
+7. Slide the pouch into the Pouch Loading Station so that the red and blue labels on the pouch align with the red and blue arrows of the Pouch Loading Station.
+8.2 Hydrate Poorn 1.
 Twist the Hydration Injection Vial (blue cap), leaving cap in Pouch Loading Station, and insert the tip of the cannula into the hydration port of the pouch located directly below the blue arrow of the Pouch Loading Station.
-Push down forcefully in a firm and quick motion until you hear a faint "pop" and feel an ease in resistance.
+Push down forcefully in a firm and quick motion until you hear a faint "non" and feel an assa in resistance.
 The correct volume of liquid will be pulled into the pouch by vacuum.

 2. Verify that the pouch has been hydrated.
 Flip the barcode label down and check to see that fluid has entered the reagent wells (located at the base of the rigid plastic part of the pouch).
 Small air bubbles may be seen.
 If the pouch fails to hydrate (dry reagents appear as white pellets), verify that the seal of the port was broken by ensuring the vial cannula was fully inserted into the hydration port.
 If the pouch fails to hydrate, retrieve a new pouch, and repeat from Step 2 of the Prepare Pouch section.